koodo-reader/koodo-reader/README.md

 Save your data to **Dropbox** or **Webdav**

-Customize the source folder and synchronize multiple devices using OneDrive, iCloud, Dropbox, etc.
+Customize the source folder and synchronize among multiple devices using OneDrive, iCloud, Dropbox, etc.

 Single-column, two-column, or continuous scrolling layouts

 Text-to-speech, translation, progress slider, touch screen support, batch import

-Add bookmarks, notes, digests to your books
+Add bookmarks, notes, highlights to your books

 Origanize your books and notes with shelf and tag